 How to Overwinter Coleus Cuttings

 Alternatively, you can learn how to keep coleus through winter by taking cuttings.
-Simply root three- to four-inch cuttings in late August (or prior to cold weather) by potting them up and moving them indoors.
+Simply root three- to four-inch (7-13 cm.) cuttings prior to cold weather by potting them up and moving them indoors.

 Note: You can even root coleus in water and then pot up the plants once rooted.
 Move the plants outdoors once the warmer spring weather returns.